 Purchasing VIP Service Allowing Late Disembarkation

 For example, Celebrity Cruises sometimes offers an “extend your stay” service.
 (We have also seen some version of this on Norwegian Cruise Line.)
-By this time, most guests would have disembarked and exiting should be smooth sailing.
+Most guests would have disembarked by this time, and exiting should be smooth sailing.

 The Benefits Of An Early Disembarkation

-Disembarking before the hoards has its advantages, although you will have to be up and about early in the day.
+Disembarking before the hoards has advantages, although you must be up and about early in the day.

-- You could have a full day of exploring or relaxing in port before heading home.
+• Before heading home, you could have a full day of exploring or relaxing in port.

 Do’s And Don’ts For Disembarking